David Hittner: Personal life, memberships and interests

-Hittner has three adult children and four grandchildren.
+Hittner has three children, four grandchildren, and two great-grandchildren.

-He is a Master Mason, a member of the Scottish Rite of Freemasonry and the Shriners – embracing a family tradition that included his father and later his son.
-Masonic honors include the Thirty-Third Degree (1991); the Sam Houston Medal, the highest recognition of the Grand Lodge of Texas (2004); and the Thirty-Third Degree with Grand Cross – the rarest honor in Masonry (2019).
+He is a Master Mason, a member of the Scottish Rite of Freemasonry and the Shriners - embracing a family tradition that included his father and later his son.
+Masonic honors include the Thirty-Third Degree (1991); the Sam Houston Medal, the highest recognition of the Grand Lodge of Texas (2004); and the Thirty-Third Degree with Grand Cross - the rarest honor in Masonry (2019).